sramakrishnan247/Puffin/README.md

 ### Game 2
 ReadingComprehensionGame.ipynb <br>
-This notebook contains an interactive game where a user needs to answer question based on the given reading comprehension.
+This notebook contains an interactive game where a user needs to answer questions based on the given reading comprehension.
 A pretrained BERT-based model is used to evaluate the user's performance.